Chocolate: Nutrition

 One hundred grams of milk chocolate supplies 540 calories.
 It is 59% carbohydrates (52% as sugar and 3% as dietary fiber), 30% fat and 8% protein (table).
 Approximately 65% of the fat in milk chocolate is saturated, mainly palmitic acid and stearic acid, while the predominant unsaturated fat is oleic acid (table).

 One hundred grams of milk chocolate is an excellent source (over 19% of the Daily Value, DV) of riboflavin, vitamin B12 and the dietary minerals manganese, phosphorus and zinc.
 Chocolate is a good source (10–19% DV) of calcium, magnesium and iron.

 Phytochemicals

 Chocolate contains polyphenols, especially flavan-3-ols (catechins) and smaller amounts of other flavonoids.
 It also contains alkaloids, such as theobromine, phenethylamine, and caffeine, which are under study for their potential effects in the body.
+These compounds are affected by the processing of cocoa, and the content in commercially available chocolate is highly variable.